Smutekj/simple-emscripten-renderer/README.md

 emcmake cmake .. -B . -DBUILD_EXAMPLES=ON -DCMAKE_BUILD_TYPE=Release
 emmake  make -j6
 ```
 If everything worked correctly there should be .html, .js, and .wasm files in the build folder.

+WARNING:
+If you are using resources and building with emscripten, DO NOT FORGET to add `--embed-file "path to resources"` flags to the linker and compiler.
+See emscipten [docs](https://emscripten.org/docs/porting/files/packaging_files.html).
+(This warning is mostly for me :D)